gabrielracz/Bankware/README.txt

 - Left-Click to shoot
 - Right-Click to dash

+At GameOver / Win screen:
+- R to respawn
+- P to play arcade mode

 WALKTHROUGH
 Once the player has collected all 3 keys and destroyed the Gate of Destiny they win.
 The player is protected with shields, which act like health.
 When you get hit, a shield is consumed.